 Why is sleep good for our skin?

 You look terrible!
-You look worn out!
-Here are remarks that each of us has already heard at least once in our life.
+You look exhausted!
+These are remarks that each of us has heard at least once in our lives.
 And for good reason our sleep seems not to have been restorative.
 Indeed, sleep has a fundamental role in the recovery process of all the organs and cells of the human body, including the skin.
 The latter needs a good amount of sleep to recover and regenerate.
-Discover in this article how sleep and skin are intimately linked.
+Discover in this article how sleep and skin are closely linked.

 Wake